flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 ![Pedestal](../assets/beginner-guide/starting-aircraft/Pedestal.png "Pedestal")

-After ensuring everything is set on the bottom pedestal, we direct our attention to the **main panel** and make sure the following are set:
+We then direct our attention to the **main panel** and make sure the following is set:

 - Gear lever is down

-Then we look up to and view the **overhead panel**.
+Then we look up at the **overhead panel**.
 Make sure the following are in the set position before moving on to starting the aircraft:

 - Wiper selectors are in the `OFF` position